-OK, this info-graphic really annoys me.
-I mean, I served my family mashed potatoes for dinner last night!
-It was created to illustrate a point often made by the scientific community; that everything at its core is a chemical, and that manmade chemicals are as safe as natural ones… in small doses.
-Could someone get cancer from eating pears just as easily as they could from using, on average, 9 formaldehyde-releasing personal care products every day for most of their lives?
+This info-graphic was created to illustrate a point often reinforced by the scientific community; that everything at its core is a chemical, which is true.
+I take issue, though, when this fact is used to promote the notion that manmade chemicals as safe as natural ones… in small doses.
+As though a human being could get cancer from eating (formaldehyde-containing) pears just as easily as they could from using, on average, 9 formaldehyde-releasing personal care products every day for most of their lives.

 So, what exactly is a safe dose?
 Well, it’s supposed to mean that the amount of chemical present will do no harm.
 The problem is that safe limits are continually evolving.
 Safe doses currently do not take into account the risk of repeated, long-term exposure to one or more chemicals, the way in which they accumulate in the body, or the way they influence each other.
 Studies have shown chemicals to be carcinogenic (cancer-causing) decades after they have been released into the environment (DDT, BHA, and recently Glyphosate, etc.).

 For this post, I’m discussing the top 10 chemicals you should highly avoid.
 I’m not talking about eating pears and apple seeds.
-I’m talking about toxic chemicals hiding in plain sight.
-They are known carcinogens, disrupt the endocrine system, and are especially bad for children and pregnant women.
-Here’s a question: Why are companies allowed to use them on us?
+I’m talking about harmful chemicals hiding in plain sight.
+They are known carcinogens.
+They disrupt the endocrine system, and are especially bad for children, teens, and pregnant women.
+Here’s a question: Why are companies allowed to use them?

 1. PARABENS Widely used as preservatives in many cosmetic products.
 They are oestrogen-mimickers and are associated with increased risk of breast cancer.
 These chemicals are absorbed through the skin and have been identified in biopsy samples from breast tumours!

 Ditch It: Found in makeup, body washes, deodorants, shampoos, moisturisers and facial cleansers.